johnalison/obsidian-notes/Journal/January 2025/30 January 2025 Thursday.md

 # Office Hours
  - [x] Post HW 3 (Due 14th)

-Need to wait to get SOW to buy the power supplies
+Need to wait to get (Statement of Work = SOW) to buy the power supplies

 # Chat re:Admissions
 - Will admit 6